mozilla/concepts/src/concepts/scroll/v1d.md

     hero:
       -
         title: "Support the sites you love, avoid the ads you hate"
-        text: "Mozilla’s partner, <a href='https://scroll.com' rel='noopener noreferrer' target='__blank'>Scroll</a>, teamed up with <a href='https://scroll.com/about' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publishers</a> to bring you a better journalism experience.
+        text: "Mozilla’s partner, <a href='https://scroll.com' rel='noopener noreferrer' target='__blank'>Scroll</a>, teamed up with <a href='https://scroll.com/sites' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publishers</a> to bring you a better journalism experience.
 Scroll shares your payment directly with the sites you read.
-They make more money which means they can bring your great content without needing to distract you with ads just to keep the lights on."
+They make more money which means they can bring you great content without needing to distract you with ads just to keep the lights on."
         cta: "50% off for the first 6 months!<br/><big><strike>$4.99</strike> $2.49 per month</big>"
-        image: "./images/v1-scroll.png"
+        image: "./images/v2-scroll.png"
     facets:
       -
         title: "That's not all!"